stegmaierj/DiffusionModelsForImageSynthesis/README.md

 <img src="figures/example_data.png" alt="Examplary sketches and corresponding synthetic data." align="middle" /><br>

 <!---
-If you are using the code, please consider citing the following work:
+If you are using the code, please cite the following work:
 ```
 @inproceeding{eschweiler2022celldiffusion,
   title={Annotation-Free Segmentation in Fluorescence Microscopy Image Data using Diffusion Models},